mob-sakai/ProjectBuilder/Assets/Mobcast/Coffee/Editor/ProjectBuilder/Readme.md

 ## How to add a supported build target to build?

-* Implement `IBuildTargetSettings` interface as following for build targets you need.
+* Implement `IBuildTargetSettings` interface as follows for BuildTarget you need.
 * Add `System.Serializable` attribute to the class to be serializable.

 ```cs